 humans.py – contains the Human agent class.

-Every step, humans move towards a randomly-chosen resource from a list of resources their household gathers.
-Once they have the resource, they move back home and repeat the process again, depending on the current resource’s listed frequency attribute.
+Every step, the head of each human household, as determined by either their order in the imported FNNR data or the agent’s age, moves towards a randomly-chosen resource from a list of resources their household gathers.
+Once they have the resource, they move back home and repeat the process again, depending on the current resource’s listed frequency attribute—the monthly frequency represents the amount of times per month they are “exposed” to monkey agents, or otherwise able to block monkey movement.
 There is one moving human collector agent per household.
 Human households are situated accurately in terms of geographic relative position to each other, clustered in two distinct villages near the Yangaoping region.
 Different resources have different frequency rates for collection and different distances to each human’s home location.

 Most human collector agents have other human agents who stay at home.
-Even though their points do not move on the map, the human model still ages humans every step, and humans out-migrate, re-migrate, marry, give birth, and die.
-Data from FNNR residents from the two villages near Yangaoping were used.
+Even though their points do not move on the map, the human model still models human demographics every step.
+Data from FNNR residents from the two villages near Yangaoping were used, though future generations (once the model starts generating newborn humans) are generated.
+Finally, households are not their own agent, but each human agent is tied to a household ID, which updates household attributes through global lists.

+Every step, human agents:

+Set work and education status and death rates based on their age category

+Age and upgrade age categories if they have aged to the next one

+Migrate, whether temporarily due to S. Yang’s formula to possibly send remittances, or permanently due to college (rare)

+Return from migration, if applicable, and open up a spot for a new migrant (since each household is only allowed one migrant)

+Gather resources, which moves them on the grid in the visualization (seen if server.py is run, otherwise only serves to affect monkey movement in graph.py)

+Determine if they should be named the head of the household (if the past one has died or migrated); usually, only those of working status/of age can be named the head of the household

+Marry, if of age and a certain random chance has been met

+Die, according to a random chance as determined by their age category

+Give birth, if of the correct age/gender (2 = female) and the time interval for births is high enough; each female can only give birth a certain amount before her life plan maximum threshold of # of children is reached, and only if she is of birth-giving age and married